 When Built-In Closets Aren’t an Option

-Renters, historic home owners, and anyone dealing with plaster walls they’d rather not damage – these are the people who need freestanding wardrobes.
-Building your own solves problems that store-bought alternatives can’t: custom dimensions for awkward spaces, quality construction that outlasts flat-pack furniture by decades, and the satisfaction of owning something built specifically for your needs.
+Renters, historic home owners, and anyone dealing with plaster walls they’d rather not damage — these are the people who need freestanding wardrobes, and they’re the clients I build for most often.
+Building your own solves problems that store-bought alternatives simply can’t: custom dimensions for awkward spaces, quality construction that outlasts flat-pack furniture by decades, and the satisfaction of owning something built specifically for your needs rather than manufactured for the lowest common denominator.

 This wardrobe design measures 60 inches wide, 24 inches deep, and 78 inches tall.
 It incorporates a full-width hanging section, drawer storage below, and adjustable shelving on one side.
 Total material cost runs $350-450 in hardwood plywood with solid wood accents.